 Life at Epsom and Ewell is about much more than lessons.
 There is a comprehensive enrichment programme that caters for all interests and skills.

-Our aim is to see every young person involve themselves in at least one activity beyond their curriculum.
+Our goal is to see every young person involve themselves in at least one activity beyond their curriculum.

 Provide students with opportunities to participate in activities which will help to inform future career choices.